wismna/ModernKeePass/README.md

 - View, delete and restore from entry history
 - Use Semantic Zoom to see your entries in a grouped mode
 - List recently opened databases
-- Open database from Windows Explorer
+- Open a database from Windows Explorer
 - Change database encryption
 - Change database compression
 - Change database key derivation
 - Displays and change entry colors and icons
-- Move entries from a group to another
+- Move entries and groups from a group to another
+- Entry custom fields (view, add, update, delete)
+- Entry attachments (view, add, delete)

 # Build and Test
 1. Clone the repository